 - If you find yourself feeling like a victim, take responsibility for yourself instead of blaming others for how your life is going.
 Even if you truly are a victim, do not conclude that you are powerless to act.
 Take the energy you feel about being victimised and transform it into determination.
 Resolve that you will figure out how to better manage your problems.
 Be tenacious.
 This will help you develop your own personal power.

-- Refrain from the following: threatening, blaming, criticising, accusing, lecturing, scolding, monitoring, preaching, obsessing, ghosting, and over-reacting.
+- If you find yourself tempted to either rescue or blame – breathe breathe breathe and refrain from the following: threatening, blaming, criticising, accusing, lecturing, scolding, monitoring, preaching, obsessing, ghosting, and over-reacting.
 Instead, focus on being neutral.
 Ask yourself, “How can I be a soothing presence right now?”
 If the other person is unwilling or unable to participate in a healthy interaction, figure out a way to remove yourself from the encounter until a better time.

 - Remember the acronym FOG.
 FOG stands for Fear, Obligation, Guilt.
 If you feel ANY of those feelings consistently in a relationship, you are likely dealing with a manipulative person who is triggering your anxiety and stress.
 You need to get out of the FOG.